ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Ieue is a piece of good advice
+eue is a piece of good advice
 from an exchange: &quot;Drink nothing
 without seeing it.
 Sign nothing
 without reading it, and make sure